collodi/codepark_games/README.md

  - Parkutil.current_player - returns the instance of a player at current turn
  - Parkutil.turn(i = 0) - returns the index of a player at turn + i (e.g. i = -1 returns previous player's index)
  - Parkutil.advance_turn - advances one turn, and returns the index of a player at the advanced turn
+ - Parkutil.print_exception(e) - prints an exception, e, in a unifying format across games

 ## Setting Player Function Timeouts
 To prevent player functions from delaying the game, they run with a timeout.